February 5, 2019

 However, sometimes you don’t need to use a platform that offers hundreds of features when only a handful will do.
 In that vein, FluxBB focuses on providing a performance-oriented light alternative to other forum software.

 In practice, that doesn’t mean FluxBB lacks in features.
 It offers all the basics you need to set up messaging boards, along with plenty of moderation options.
 There are even theme and plugin systems included, although there aren’t that many options available for either.
 Overall, FluxBB offers a fantastic experience if you want to use a simple platform without many frills.

 Despite its lack of advanced features, FluxBB manages to offer everything you need to set up a robust forum that looks reasonably modern.
 It’s a perfect alternative if you don’t want to deal with complex software, and you’d like to get something up and running fast.

 Setting up an online forum is much like creating any other type of website.
-You need a reliable host, and tools that provide all the functionality you’ll need.
-Our own go-to forum software is phpBB, due to its wealth of features.
-As we’ve seen, however, it’s hardly the only strong competitor for the title of ‘best forum software’.
+You need a reliable forum host, and tools that provide all the functionality you’ll need.
+Our own go-to forum software is phpBB or WordPress, due to their wealth of features.
+As we’ve seen, however, they are hardly the only strong competitors for the title of ‘best forum software’.

 Do you have any questions about how to choose the best forum software?
 Let’s talk about them in the comments section below!

 July 16, 2018

 Great post!
 While social media platforms are getting more and more popular, I still think they can't beat a good old-fashioned forum.
 I actually started a forum section recently on my WordPress site using bbPress plugin.
 So far, I've seen increased user interaction and a little more attention from search engines.
 Though moderating it is a bit of a headache...